Martica199005/TM_UIpath_project/README.md

 I made a modification for ReadExcel--v2.2.zip ( still I don't upload it here) to make it run with an unattended robot.
 I put the assets excel_path and sheet_name.
+ Checkaddress_bot.zip is the last version for both the robots for the moment.